billpatrianakos/coverage-web/README.md

 > The official web client for Coverage

 Coverage is an open source health insurance coverage finder.
-Just answer a few simple questions and Coverage will return a list of health insurance plans available in your area along with how much of a government (Obamacare) subsidy you're eligible to receive to help pay your premiums each month.
+Just answer a few simple questions and Coverage will return a list of health insurance plans available in your area along with how much of a government subsidy you're eligible to receive to help pay your premiums each month.

-## Why open source this?

-Insurance companies get rich by making insurance confusing.
-Most people end up choosing plans they don't understand, that don't cover the doctors they want to go to, have high premiums *and* out-of-pocket costs and just plain suck.

-Meanwhile insurance agents get charged huge sums of money for insurance quote engines that are ugly, buggy, and display publicly available data for a fee.

-Coverage helps people find the health insurance plan that's right for their needs and budget, putting health care above profits.
-Coverage is completely free and open source software for use by both consumers and businesses alike.
-I don't make a dime off of this although anyone who uses this can if they wanted to.
-Open sourcing this is just the right thing to do.

 ## Setup

-*Coverage requires Node.js > v5.4.1 and the following installed globally:*
+*Coverage requires Node.js >= v5.4.1 and the following installed globally:*

 - Bower
-- Gulp (local package and CLI)
+- Gulp
 - PM2
 - Mocha
 - Browserify
 - Run `npm install -g bower gulp-cli mocha pm2 browserify` to install all global dependencies at once

-Once all global packages have been installed just run `npm install && bower install` to install all required dependencies.
+Once all global packages have been installed run `npm install && bower install` to install all required dependencies.

 ## Run it locally